FIWARE/tutorials.IoT-Agent/README.md

 As can be seen from the previous sections, although each IoT Agent will be unique since they interpret different protocols, there will a large degree of similarity between IoT agents.

--   Offering a standard location to listen to device updates
+-   Offering a standard endpoint to listen to device updates
--   Offering a standard location to listen to context data updates
+-   Offering a standard endpoint to listen to context data updates
 -   Holding a list of devices and mapping context data attributes to device syntax
 -   Security Authorization